jchens/cs194a/Assignment1/README.md

 ## Notes

 When adding the option to input the # of people, I ran into the same issue with the base amount where the app would crash if the input was blank.
-To address, I added a check for that, and used the default value of 1 if an invalid (0 or blank) # of people was given.
+To address this bug, I added a check to default to 1 person if any invalid inputs (0 or blank) were given.
+Otherwise, the input would be converted and used to divide the total base + tip.

 ## License